Man, Leo's going to get piss— what? You kicked his ass? Never mind.

 - In Star Trek: Deep Space Nine's final season, the Dominion got a major power-up when the Breen joined their forces — a point driven home when they destroyed the Defiant, which had been the good guys' own power-up a few seasons earlier.
 Sisko was particularly attached to it, having had a hand in its construction.

 - This was used to show Katanas Are Just Better in the flashback episode where Duncan gets his katana.
-Having just washed up on shore in old Japan, Duncan draws his european blade on a older samurai who simply breaks Duncan's sword off just short of the hilt.
+Having just washed up on shore in old Japan, Duncan draws his European blade on an older samurai who simply breaks Duncan's sword off just short of the hilt.
 The dumbfounded look Duncan gives the now 2 inch long blade is hilarious.

 - The Doctor in Doctor Who has had his sonic screwdriver (not a weapon, but still an Iconic Item) trashed several times.